zynksoftware/Zynk-Workflow/_docs/Magento-V1-Connector/Uploading-Invoices-to-Magento.md

 ---
 slug: uploading-invoices-to-magento
 redirect_from: "/article/714-uploading-invoices-to-magento"
-title: Uploading Invoices to Magento
+title: Importing Invoices to Magento
 ---
 This task will create new invoices in Magento.
 The input file should be in Magento XML format.
 You can optionally provide a list of specific items and quantities to invoice, or just provide the order number and the task will automatically invoice all items.